 If your role requires going out and entertaining clients, making healthy choices in this situation can be difficult.
 In a restaurant, dropping the carbs is an easy first step to cutting down the calories.
 Order chicken salad but skip the bread.
 Have steak and veg, but no chips.

-Snacking on high-calorie, high-sugar snacks are often a major contributor to eating poorly at work.
+Snacking on high-calorie, high-sugar snacks are often a major contributor to eating poorly at work, and can really notch up your calorie intake.
 Instead of hitting the newsagent or vending machine, bring your own healthy snacks to work.
 Choose high-protein foods like nuts, seeds or protein bars.

 Project-manage your eating

-If you’re unhappy with your weight, take all these aspects into account and plan your health week just as thoroughly as you plan your work.
-Put your professional hat on, and manage your diet just like a project.
+If you’re unhappy with your weight, take all these aspects into account and plan your diet just as thoroughly as you plan your work.
+Try putting your professional hat on, and manage your diet just like a project.
 Use a spreadsheet or whatever software app suits you.
 Plan your meals out in advance for the whole working week.
 Order your groceries online and only buy what you need.
 Include goals on your plan, and tick them off as you meet each one.

 As a fascinating illustration, let’s take a look at the New York offices of Google, which is famous for its employee perks.
 Free sweets were on offer – and employees were eating a lot of them.
 When the sweets were kept in opaque containers, and healthy snacks were put on display, sweet consumption went down steeply.